prashax/prashax/README.md

 - 👋 Hi, I’m @prashax
-- 👀 I’m interested in cybersecurity
+- 👀 Application Security | Web Developer | Love to exploit things on the internet.
 - 🌱 I’m currently learning to automate things in cybersecurity.